Nicodu21/DTFF-project/README.md

 ### Info about the Project (Vol/annoucments etc)
 - We use a 10 day rolling average vol
-- the data is from
+- the annocument are new products/new features presented by the companies themeselves either in conferences or official communication

 ### Data
 - The [announcement](https://github.com/Nicodu21/DTFF-project/blob/main/Data/Stock_Prices.xlsx) data set was complied using Chat GPT which helped us gathering the data fro  the 10 biggest Tech companies (by 2024 market cap).